 In fact, you should start with mobile in the first place!

-This might be surprising but mobile is actually the be-all and end-all of learning how to sell online.
+This might be surprising but mobile is actually the be-all and end-all of learning how to start an online business.
 The fact of the matter is that more people access the web using mobile devices than desktop computers and laptops combined.
 Here's how the 2017 data plays out:

 But that's not all there is to the mobile story.